wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 Spans are the building blocks of traces.
 Each span corresponds to a particular invocation of an operation.
 For example, a span might represent a specific method call such as `getShoppingMenu(menu_id=123)`.

 The OpenTracing standard requires that you choose names for the spans that your instrumented application creates and sends.
-Wavefront uses span names:
-* As part of the data format of each span
-* To filter traces
-* To aggregate operation-level RED metrics in a service, for example, to report the number of calls to the `getShoppingMenu`  method per minute
+Wavefront uses span names as part of the data format of each span, to filter traces, and to aggregate operation-level RED metrics in a service, for example, to report the number of calls to the `getShoppingMenu`  method per minute.

 ### Guidelines for Choosing Span Names